How can live-in care keep my loved one safe and active?

 No matter what activities or entertainment your loved one enjoys, from visiting antique shops to riverside walks, their carer will ensure that they spend time doing the things that they enjoy, making the most of every single day.

 How does Elder live-in care work?

-Unlike in a residential care home, where staff have to meet the needs of many residents, an Elder carer offers one-to-one care and companionship throughout every day and night.
+Unlike in one of the care homes in Carmarthenshire, where staff have to meet the needs of many residents, an Elder carer offers one-to-one care and companionship throughout every day and night.
 Every elderly person’s needs are different, so Elder spend time understanding your loved one’s requirements to establish the type of care required.

 Some of our care recipients require assistance with household chores, perhaps some help with gardening or pet care and transport and assistance for days out.
 Other elderly people have more complex needs, such as those living with Alzheimer’s or dementia.
 In these instances, care is likely to include personal care tasks such as help with bathing, dressing and toileting, for example.

 An Elder carer’s duties are usually likely to increase over time, and because the carer lives with your loved one 24/7, any change in your loved one’s care requirements can be accommodated seamlessly into the care plan, with no confusing change of personnel to confuse them.

 How much does live-in care in Carmarthenshire cost?